GEERISHA98/MLIP_I3_Data-Drift-Detection/README.md

 - `/Data`: Contains the datasets used in the analysis.
 - `/Data Drift Results`: Includes HTML reports from the Evidently AI data drift analysis.
 - `/Test Suite Results`: Contains the outcomes from various data quality tests.
-- `Data_Quality_Analysis.ipynb`: The colab notebook with the code to eprform all the analysis.
+- `Data_Quality_Analysis.ipynb`: The colab notebook with the code to perform all the analysis.

 ## Running the Analysis on Google Colab